Gorillas in the Mist and the Greatest Show on Earth

 Jackson's father was a particularly famous hunter who clashed with the park authorities and ended up being imprisoned for eight years.
 On his release he became the archetypal poacher turned game-keeper and was appointed head ranger in the Southern Mara.

-Jackson has an intimate knowledge of all the wildlife in the Mara from the smallest insect to the largest predators, but the big cats are his particular favourites. especially the elusive leopard which Jackson describes as "an animal work of art".
+Jackson has an intimate knowledge of all the wildlife in the Mara from the smallest insect to the largest predators, but the big cats are his particular favorites. especially the elusive leopard which Jackson describes as "an animal work of art".
+He has been ranked as one of the top 15 Legendary Guides in Africa by Conde Nast Traveler.

-Jackson is probably most well known as a presenter on BBC's Big Cat Live.
+Jackson is probably most well known as a presenter on BBC's Big Cat Live and Big Cat Tales.

 (800) 962-7187 (912) 638-6888 1806 Frederica Road St. Simons Island, GA 31522